 The Jackson Laboratory hosts open house for students

 Over 100 students from over 40 high schools in Maine attend the Jackson Laboratory’s first open house at their Bar Harbor location.
 The event provided a unique opportunity for kids to learn about what the Laboratory does and about biomedical research in general.

 Symposium: Brown Adipose Tissue and Cardiovascular Function: Insulin Resistance, Vascular Tone, and Cardioprotective Effects

-Kristy Townsend will be speaking about neurovascular interactions in adipose tissue on Monday, April 23, 2018, along with Silvia Corvera, University of Massachusetts Medical School, and Kristin Stanford, Ohio State University.
+Kristy Townsend is an invited speaker in a session about neurovascular interactions in adipose tissue on Monday, April 23, 2018 at the Experimental Biology annual meeting in San Diego, along with Silvia Corvera, University of Massachusetts Medical School, and Kristin Stanford, Ohio State University.

 March 24, 2018: Maine State Science Fair Results